Breakthrough Scientific Startups: Energy, Transportation, Infrastructure, Manufacturing, Human Augmentation, and Computing

-In part one of this piece, we introduced the notion of a physics-powered startup and why now is the time to invest.
-Below is an overview of the most promising areas (transportation, energy, infrastructure, manufacturing, human augmentation, and computing) to find physics-powered startups and some theses we at Prime Movers Lab anticipate driving value creation in the coming years of inventing the future.
+In part one of this piece, we introduced the notion of a breakthrough scientific startup and why now is the time to invest.
+Below is an overview of the most promising areas (transportation, energy, infrastructure, manufacturing, human augmentation, and computing) to find breakthrough scientific startups and some theses we at Prime Movers Lab anticipate driving value creation in the coming years of inventing the future.

 In the decade to come, there will be new opportunities in mining, research, data centers, tourism, cargo and water storage in space.
 Winners will find ways to validate market needs early on before committing to massive capital expenditures.
 The cost of getting started has dropped dramatically such that seed rounds should often lead to demonstrated proofs of concept prior to large fundraises.
 There are also now a number of already accomplished space entrepreneurs building second or third ventures based on their previous learnings.